Michael Stroy: Life

 Michael Stroy was born the fifth of eight children to Anton Stroy and his wife Maria, née Kokail.
 He spent his childhood in Ljubno in Upper Carniola.
 In 1812, his mother died of exhaustion.
 Shortly thereafter, his father remarried, sold his property in Ljubno and moved to Ljubljana with his family.
 Michael Stroy attended the Glavna vzorna šola, where he completed the fourth class in 1817 with very good grades.
 He then joined the so-called artists' class, which he concluded in 1820 with distinction.
 He continued his schooling in Vienna, where he enrolled in the Academy of Fine Arts in 1821.
 The first of his works known to have survived, a sketch of a head and a self-portrait, date from this period.
 It is known that Stroy was still a student at the Academy of Fine Arts in 1825, but it is not known whether he concluded his studies there.

 In 1830, Stroy spent time in Zagreb, where he offered his services to the nobility and bourgeoisie as a portraitist.
 Because of the numerous commissions that he received, he remained in Zagreb.
 He lived in Croatia (with intermittent stays in Slovenia) until 1842.
 In this period, he painted not only a large number of portraits, but also works with religious content, including altar pictures for churches in Vugrovec and Nova Rača.

-In Croatia, Stroy was exposed to the ideas of Illyrism and associated with members of the Illyrian movement, including Stanko Vraz, Djuro Jelačić, the Ožegović family and others.
+In Croatia, Stroy was exposed to the ideas of Illyrism and associated with members of the Illyrian movement, including Stanko Vraz, Đuro Jelačić, the Ožegović family and others.

 In 1841, Stroy married Margareta Berghaus, which whom he had five daughters.
 The following year, he returned to Ljubljana, where he continued to paint portraits of important members of the local bourgeoisie, although he also received further commissions from Croatia.
 He died in his house in Ljubljana after suffering multiple heart attacks.

 Stroy used his baptismal name, Michael Stroy, throughout his life, and it is also the name entered in his death record.
 The Slovenized spelling Mihael Stroj first appeared about a decade after the artist's death.